alex-cg3/go_message_test/README.md

 # README

-Test app to learn and try the ActionCable functionality and testing it with some basic chat application.
+Test app to learn and try the ActionCable functionality with some basic chat application.

 Some features are not finished.
+Test users/passwords can be found in db/seeds.rb